renepacchaux/this-ux-design-portfolio/README.md

 - ### Things to mention across portfolios
-- These is effectively commented out for now
+- These effectively comment out in the published article
 - [] breadth
 - [] platform guidlines
 - [] responsive web design